 If they wish, Landmark owners are provided with a bronze plaque to display at the Landmark.
 Plaques identify the name and Landmark status of the property and the date of designation.
 These are available at no cost to the owner.

 The National Park Service provides technical preservation advice to owners of National Historic Landmarks.
 Questions regarding preservation issues are routinely answered by phone or letters, or during on-site visits by NPS staff.
 The following are other forms of assistance the NPS provides to owners:

 - The National Park Service publishes and distributes information available to Landmark owners and administrators on a variety of preservation subjects.
 The NPS publications catalog is available on this page about NPS History Publications.

 - From time to time, the National Park Service contacts Landmark owners about the condition of their properties and may ask for permission to visit.
 The NPS is responsible by law for monitoring the condition of National Historic Landmarks.
-Information on the condition of Landmarks and potential threats to them is aggregated in an update published in the NHL database.
-This update is a valuable tool for stewards to use in fundraising and influencing policy affecting their Landmarks.
 The information is also used by the National Park Service to plan its assistance programs and helps in grant-making decisions.

 - Each year, as funding permits, a limited number of Landmark buildings may be selected to receive in-depth site inspections funded and coordinated by the National Park Service regional offices.
 The purpose of these inspections is to analyze the specific condition of the Landmark, identify and prioritize recommended work treatments, and estimate the costs for carrying out this work.
 If funding permits, information derived from the in-depth inspection may be compiled in a building condition assessment report which may be made available to owners, preservation organizations, and interested public and private groups.